This page provides a high-level overview of the installation process for each of the installation scenarios.

 The following sections provide an overview of the installation process for each scenario.
-Before reading these sections, ensure you are familiar with the core components of the SaltStack Enterprise system architecture.
+Before reading these sections, ensure you are familiar with the core components of the SaltStack Config system architecture.

 Single-node installation overview¶

-In the single-node installation scenario, you install SaltStack Enterprise on a single node (server) using the SaltStack Enterprise installer.
-The end goal is to have a Salt Master, SaltStack Enterprise, a Redis database, and a PostgreSQL database that all run on the same node.
+In the single-node installation scenario, you install SaltStack Config on a single node (server) using the SaltStack Config installer.
+The end goal is to have a Salt master, SaltStack Config, a Redis database, and a PostgreSQL database that all run on the same node.

 To run a single-node installation scenario, you will: